pbrisbin/yago/README.md

 ### Terse usage

+*Note: I need to rewrite this section re: the new use of stderr, stdout, and exit statuses.
+For now, see the Example section.*

 The idea is to define your script's options and their nature in a single string.
 Newlines are used to separate options and commas are used to separate the different attributes of each option.